Placing a Baby for Adoption in NY & NJ: How We Can Help

 3. Find an adoptive family.

-As members of the American Academy of Adoption Attorneys, we can refer you to resources throughout the country in order to help you find a family for your child.
+As members of the Academy of Adoption and Assisted Reproduction Attorneys, we can refer you to resources throughout the country in order to help you find a family for your child.
 We believe it’s our job to help you think about the criteria which are important to you in your adoption plan.
 These factors may include: the race of the adoptive family, their religion, the distance they live from your home, their marital status, whether you wish to place with a couple or a single parent, whether the family has other children, and whether you wish to have a personal relationship with the family after the adoption is finalized.
 Since every person making an adoption plan has unique goals and values, our job is to make sure you understand your options and to help you find the family that fulfills your dreams for your child.

-Before selecting the adoptive family you will likely have the opportunity to communicate with them directly, either by phone or through the internet.
+Before selecting the adoptive family, you will likely have the opportunity to communicate with them directly, either by phone or through the internet.
 Depending on practical considerations – such as where the adoptive parents live – it may be possible for you to meet with the adoptive parents prior to making a decision.
 You will likely find that choosing the right adoptive parents for your child is the most important decision you make in the adoption process.

 4. Prepare for your hospital stay.